squid-cache/squid-cache.github.io/SquidFaq/SquidAcl.rst

 http_access allow ourhosts
 http_access deny all
 }}}
-If you're using ''miss_access'', then don't forget to also add a ''miss_access'' rule for the cache manager:
+If you're using ''SquidConf:miss_access'', then don't forget to also add a ''SquidConf:miss_access'' rule for the cache manager:

 {{{
 miss_access allow manager